 We will need to change some folders permissions:

-mysql_secure_installation script. you should read and below each steps carefully which will set root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MariaDB:
+mysql_secure_installation script. you should read and below each step carefully which will set the root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MariaDB:

 Configure it like this:

-Next we will need to log in to the MariaDB console and create a database for the Matomo.
+Next, we will need to log in to the MariaDB console and create a database for the Matomo.
 Run the following command:

 This will prompt you for a password, so enter your MariaDB root password and hit Enter.
 Once you are logged in to your database server you need to create a database for Matomo installation:

-http://your-server-ip/piwik and complete the required the steps to finish the installation.
+http://your-server-ip/piwik and complete the required steps to finish the installation.
 If you are using a firewall, please open port 80 to enable access to the control panel.

-Congratulation’s!
+Congratulations!
 You have successfully installed Matomo.
 Thanks for using this tutorial for installing Matomo open source web analytics on your Ubuntu 18.04 LTS Bionic Beaver.
-For additional help or useful information, we recommend you to check the official Matomo web site.
+For additional help or useful information, we recommend you to check the official Matomo website.